Emergence of Classical Dynamics from a Random Matrix Schr\"odinger Model: Dynamics on state space

 It turns out that the manifolds $M^{\sigma}_{3,3}$ and $M^{\sigma}_{3}$ are also essential for establishing a connection between measurement processes in classical and quantum systems.
 The familiar normal distribution of position outcomes for a classical particle arises when the measurement is modeled as a random walk of its position in $\mathbb{R}^3$ during the measurement interval, approximating Brownian motion.
 Such a model is physically well motivated, since measurement errors result from the cumulative effect of many small fluctuations produced by interactions between the particle, the measuring device, and the surrounding environment.

 The following proposition defines an extension of this walk from $M^{\sigma}_3 = \mathbb{R}^3$ to the full state space $\mathbb{CP}^{L_2}$.
-We will show that the proposition parallels Einstein's assumptions for Brownian motion \cite{Ein} and yields a model of position measurement for microscopic particles:
+We will show that the proposition parallels Einstein's assumptions for Brownian motion \cite{Ein}, to which the process reduces when constrained to \(M^{\sigma}_{3}\), and yields a model of position measurement for microscopic particles:

 \begin{itquote}{\bf (RM)} The dynamics of a particle's state under position measurement can be modeled as a random walk in the space of states.
 In the absence of drift, each step is generated by the Schr{\"o}dinger equation with a Hamiltonian drawn independently at each instant from the Gaussian Unitary Ensemble (GUE). \end{itquote} Here {\bf (RM)} denotes ``random matrices".
 Physically, such Hamiltonians may arise from the complicated and rapidly fluctuating interaction between the particle and its measuring apparatus or environment, reminiscent of Wigner's approach to complex spectra \cite{Wigner} and of the Bohigas-Giannoni-Schmit conjecture \cite{BGS}, here applied in a time-dependent setting.

 Although {\bf (RM)} is a conjecture, the forthcoming estimates provide support for it.
 Conjecture {\bf (RM)} yields precisely the features expected of a quantum measurement: the previously established uniqueness of the measurement outcome and validity of the Born rule, together with the transition to Newtonian dynamics and classical measurement demonstrated in this paper.

 A small step in the state's random walk, driven by the Hamiltonian in {\bf (RM)}, is represented by a random vector in the tangent space to $\mathbb{CP}^{L_2}$.
 The distribution of such steps is normal, homogeneous, and isotropic \cite{KryukovNew}, implying that the transition probability between two states depends only on their Fubini-Study distance.
 Indeed, since the GUE is invariant under unitary transformations and the action of the unitary group on $\mathbb{CP}^{L_2}$ is transitive, the transition probability is identical for any pair of states separated by the same Fubini-Study distance.
 Note that the action of the orthogonal group is not transitive on $\mathbb{CP}^{L_2}$.
 In particular, replacing the GUE with the GOE would not yield an analogous result.